 Former law enforcement officers may decide to obtain a concealed carry license, a HR218 certification card, or both.
 There are several differences between the two options.
 For example, the HR218 certification card is valid in all 50 states but a Wisconsin license is not recognized in many states.
 The HR218 certification is only valid for handguns and requires annual qualification and re-issue, while the Wisconsin license is valid for 5 years, does not require shooting, and includes electric weapons and knives.

-Current and former Wisconsin law enforcement officers living in Wisconsin may apply for a regular Wisconsin concealed carry license.
+Current and former law enforcement officers living in Wisconsin may apply for a regular Wisconsin concealed carry license.
 This license merely requires proof of law enforcement training (or another firearms safety or training course such as hunter's safety, etc.).
 If you need proof of your Wisconsin law enforcement firearms training for this resident permit, click here for information on how to request it.

 On September 5, 2012, the Law Enforcement Standards Board approved a statewide handgun qualification standard.
 As a state standard, this course serves as the required qualification course for former Wisconsin officers requesting a certification card pursuant to s.
-175.49(2)(a)2, or former federal officers requesting a certification card pursuant to s.
+175.49(2)(a)2, or former federal and out-of-state officers requesting a certification card pursuant to s.
 175.49(3)(a)2.
 Adoption of this standard means a retired officer living across the state from their former agency can now complete the qualification process locally rather than returning to their agency to qualify.